-Based on the above developments, it is clear that Hungary has made a great leap towards being an attractive location for high net worth individuals.
+Based on the above developments, it is clear that Hungary has made a great leap towards being an attractive location for high-net-worth individuals.
 The new Hungarian trust represents a significant improvement in terms of private wealth management and for the private wealth industry in Hungary, and could be a stimulus for the Hungarian economy.

 1 Janos Pasztor is a senior associate heading the tax practice group at Wolf Theiss Budapest.

 3 Hungary has several double tax treaties (DTTs) with countries that include the European Union, the Balkans, Iceland, Liechtenstein, Norway, San Marino and Switzerland, Belarus, Moldova, Russia, Ukraine, the countries of the Caucasus, Kazakhstan and Uzbekistan, Canada, the United States, Mexico, Brazil and Uruguay.
 There are DTTs in place with India, Pakistan, Vietnam, Thailand, Taipei, Hong Kong, China, Mongolia, South Korea, Japan, the Philippines, Indonesia, Malaysia, Singapore and Australia.
 Hungary also has DTTs with African countries, namely, South Africa, Morocco, Tunisia and Egypt.
-In recent years, Hungary ratified DTTs with more countries of the Middle East (i.e., with Bahrain, Iran, Israel, Kuwait, Qatar, Saudi Arabia, Turkey, the United Arab Emirates and Oman).
+In recent years, Hungary ratified DTTs with more countries of the Middle East (i.e., with Bahrain, Iran, Israel, Kuwait, Qatar, Saudi Arabia, Turkey, the United Arab Emirates and Oman) as well as with Kyrgyzstan.
 Additionally, Hungary has ratified tax information exchange agreements with Jersey and Guernsey.

-4 Low tax jurisdiction means a state that refrains from imposing corporate income tax (CIT) or if the tax rate thereof is 9 per cent or lower, unless Hungary has concluded a Double Tax Convention with such state.
+4 Low tax jurisdiction means a state that refrains from imposing corporate income tax (CIT) or, if the tax rate thereof is 9 per cent or lower, unless Hungary has concluded a double tax convention with such state.

-5 Under Hungarian tax legislation, CFCs are foreign persons not qualifying as foreign entrepreneurs or Hungarian resident taxpayers, in which the taxpayer (either on its own, or with its related parties) – directly or indirectly – holds more than 50 per cent interest (shareholdings or voting rights) or is entitled to a share of after-tax profit exceeding 50 per cent thereof in the financial year, in which the tax equivalent to the CIT paid by the foreign legal entity is less than the difference with which the CIT that it would have paid assuming that its seat were in Hungary exceeds the tax equivalent to the CIT paid by the foreign legal entity (i.e., CIT paid by the foreign person is less than 50 per cent of the Hungarian CIT that the foreign entity should have paid in Hungary if it were a Hungarian taxpayer).
-The Hungarian tax legislation also regards foreign permanent establishments of a Hungarian resident taxpayer to be a CFC if in the tax year, in which the tax paid by the foreign permanent establishment is less than the difference with which – assuming that the permanent establishment was located in Hungary – the CIT that it would have paid exceeds the tax equivalent to the CIT paid by the foreign permanent establishment.
-The foreign legal entity or the foreign permanent establishment should not be considered as a CFC if it draws income only from genuine arrangements in the tax year concerned, or if its pre-tax profits do not exceed 244 million forints (whereof passive income does not exceed 24 million forints) or its pre-tax profits do not exceed 10 per cent of its operating costs, provided, in each of these cases, that additional conditions are met.
+5 Under Hungarian tax legislation, CFCs are foreign persons not qualifying as foreign entrepreneurs or Hungarian resident taxpayers in which the taxpayer (either on its own, or with its related parties) – directly or indirectly – holds more than 50 per cent interest (shareholdings or voting rights) or is entitled to a share of after-tax profit exceeding 50 per cent thereof in the financial year, in which the tax equivalent to the CIT paid by the foreign legal entity is less than the difference with which the CIT that it would have paid assuming that its seat were in Hungary exceeds the tax equivalent to the CIT paid by the foreign legal entity (i.e., CIT paid by the foreign person is less than 50 per cent of the Hungarian CIT that the foreign entity should have paid in Hungary if it were a Hungarian taxpayer).
+The Hungarian tax legislation also regards foreign permanent establishments of a Hungarian resident taxpayer to be a CFC if, in the tax year in which the tax paid by the foreign permanent establishment is less than the difference with which – assuming that the permanent establishment was located in Hungary – the CIT that it would have paid exceeds the tax equivalent to the CIT paid by the foreign permanent establishment.
+The foreign legal entity or the foreign permanent establishment should not be considered a CFC if it draws income only from genuine arrangements in the tax year concerned, or if its pre-tax profits do not exceed 244 million forints (whereof passive income does not exceed 24 million forints) or its pre-tax profits do not exceed 10 per cent of its operating costs provided, in each of these cases, that additional conditions are met.
 Furthermore, a foreign permanent establishment located in a non-EEA country does not qualify as a CFC if the relevant double tax convention between Hungary and this non-EEA country exempts income attributable to the permanent establishment from taxation in Hungary.

 6 As of 1 January 2018, a new double tax convention entered into force between Luxembourg and Hungary, which allows for Hungary to tax the capital gain arising for a Luxembourg resident individual or entity upon the alienation of shares in a Hungarian real estate holding company.